tomshanley/d3-sankey-circular/README.md

 <a name="sankey_nodePaddingRatio" href="#sankey_nodePaddingRatio">#</a> <i>sankey</i>.<b>nodePaddingRatio</b>([<i>proportion</i>]) [<>](https://github.com/d3/d3-sankey/blob/master/src/sankey.js#L89 "Source")

 If *proportion* is specified (from 0 to 1), sets the vertical separation between nodes at each column to the specified number and returns this Sankey generator.
+The proportion is applied to the most dense column of nodes, and calculates a minimum padding that will be used across the chart.

-If *padding* is not specified, returns the current node padding, which defaults to 8.
+If a nodePaddingRatio is not specified, then defaults to the *padding* setting in pixels.

 <a name="sankey_extent" href="#sankey_extent">#</a> <i>sankey</i>.<b>extent</b>([<i>extent</i>]) [<>](https://github.com/d3/d3-sankey/blob/master/src/sankey.js#L105 "Source")